makrai/notes/mohamed2205-self-sup-speech.md

 * Applying BERT-type training directly to speech input is not possible
   * Discrete BERT [129] uses a pre-trained vq-wav2vec model
     to derive a discrete vocabulary [124]
-  * vq-wav2vec model is similar to wav2vec mentioned in Paragraph III-C2a
+  * vq-wav2vec is similar to wav2vec mentioned in Paragraph III-C2a
     but uses quantization to learn discrete representations
     * discrete units ct are first extracted with the vq-wav2vec model f1 (·)
 * softmax normalized output layer g(·), ct = f1 (X[t−u,t+u] ) ,(21) H = f2